-Especially for Hisa Franko — if you live in the countryside like us, a rainy year could cause the whole restaurant to close down.
+This is especially true for someplace like Hisa Franko.
+If you live in the countryside like us, a rainy year could cause the whole restaurant to close down.
 The people that visit the restaurant travel from far away.
 So the show gave us the most important thing in life, security.

 Are there now many younger Slovenian chefs who see you as an inspiration?

-I would honestly say that it should be a lot more young People, so inspired to push hard.
-We have a few and they, I think the amazing but we should be having more.
-The ones that we have, we’re all friends.
+I wish it happened more often.
+Slovenian cuisine has gotten a fair amount of international attention, but I wish there were more young chefs pushing harder.
+We have a few which I think are amazing but there should be more.
+The few young chefs we know — we’re all friends.
 They all have my personal number and call me for advice, but the community is still too small.

 Do you consider yourself sort of like an ambassador for Slovenian cuisine?

-Well, I never said it out loud, but everybody says it…so I guess.
-I guess I have no choice [laughs].
+Well, I’ve never said it out loud, but everybody says it…so I guess I have no choice [laughs].

 All images: Suzan Gabrijan